2020 United States presidential election: Post-certification

+Election audits

 On March 31, 2021, the Republican caucus of the Arizona State Senate hired several outside firms to examine the results of the presidential and senatorial elections in Maricopa County, where Biden had won by a large margin.
 There had been three previous audits and recounts of that county's results.
 The examination was initially funded by $150,000 from the State Senate operating budget; additional funding was to come from outside sources.
 In July the lead firm conducting the review released a summary of major donors, indicating $5.7 million was raised from five groups associated with individuals who had cast doubt on the presidential election.
 The audit began on April 22, 2021, and was expected to last 60 days.
 The investigation was still ongoing in August when a judge issued an order for the release of documents.
 On September 24, a preliminary release of the audit claimed to have found minor discrepancies in the original, state-certified count, which had actually widened Biden's margin by 360 votes.